 TOP CUSTOMER SERVICE AND BUSINESS ARTICLES Each week I read a number of customer service articles from various online resources.
 Here are my top five picks from last week.
 I have added my comment about each article and would like to hear what you think too.
-7 Great Ways to Build Customer Loyalty by Kevin […]
+If You Want Great Customer Service, Go to … […]

 Each week I read a number of customer service articles from various online resources.
 Here are my top five picks from last week.
 I have added my comment about each article and would like to hear what you think too.